Top 5 Places In India To Celebrate Christmas

 Also Read: The Emblems of Christmas

-Kerala was the region which attracted traders for spices and three major religion Judaism, Christianity and Islam was introduced to India through Kerala.
+Kerala was the region that attracted traders for spices and three major religions Judaism, Christianity, and Islam was introduced to India through Kerala.
 No matter what is their main religious belief but the majority of houses are decorated on Christmas.

 The festive starts on Christmas Eve and midnight mass are attended.
 Christmas is the time of big festive lunch, alcohol, and many non-vegetarian dishes.
-Town and cities of Kerala are beautifully decorated, it is a rare experience which you must not miss if you are on a south India trip.
+The town and cities of Kerala are beautifully decorated, it is a rare experience that you must not miss if you are on a south India trip.

 Also Read: Top 10 Web Sites for Sending Greeting Cards